-This is a short guide outlining the potential pros and cons of clean coal technology (especially compared to regular coal technology).
+In the guide below, we list the potential pros and cons of clean coal technology (which can be compared to regular coal technology).

 Summary – Pros & Cons Of Clean Coal Technology

-Some technologies do markedly decrease pollution and emissions
+Some technologies may significantly decrease pollution and emissions

-Some technologies are more cost effective than others
+Some technologies might be more cost effective than others

-Can be eco friendly in some regards, but not others
+Can be sustainable and eco friendly in some regards, but not others

 Coal waste by-products can’t be, or aren’t being commercialized everywhere